nocyphr/disc_app/README.md

 4. Conflict Minimization: Anticipating and addressing potential team conflicts through understanding of personalities.

 This tool, therefore, promises better team dynamics, higher productivity, and reduced turnover by making informed hiring decisions.

+## Basic Capabilities
+### 1. Assessment Input:
+- **Questionnaire**: Implement a DISC-based questionnaire for candidates.
+- **Bulk Input**: Allow for the processing of multiple candidates simultaneously.

+### 2. DISC Scoring System:
+- **Automatic Scoring**: Categorize candidates into D, I, S, or C based on responses.
+- **Breakdown**: Provide a detailed distribution of each category for each individual (e.g., 50% D, 30% I, 10% S, 10% C).

+### 3. Visual Representations:
+- **Individual Profiles**: Use pie charts or bar graphs to show an individual's DISC distribution.
+- **Team Composition**: Visualize the mix of personality types within a team for easy analysis.